swanson8r/datadog-terraform-quick-start/README.md

 Each type of resource will have its own state file tracked independently, so changes to monitors will not require interaction with any other resource types (for example).

-Once this import has been completed, the next steps are left up to the user.
-We chose to not be prescriptive with next steps, as there can be many directions to go based on organizational preference or initial necessity for generating these files.
-We have provided some suggestions below in the [Next Steps](#next-steps) section.
+We chose to not be prescriptive with [Next Steps](#next-steps) after this import has been completed, as there can be many directions to go based on organizational preference or initial necessity for generating these files.

 ## What Doesn't This Do?